pdinklag/MinecraftSnapshotServerDownloader/README.md

 Simply execute `mcdlsnapshot.py` from the shell.

 By default, it will download the latest snapshot into the current working directory and name it `minecraft_server.<VERSION>.jar`.
-You can change the output directory and filename prefix via command-line parameters (see below or use `--help`).
+You can change the output filename via the command-line parameters (see below or use `--help`).

 ```
 usage: mcdlsnapshot.py [-h] [-o OUTPUT] [-d DIR] [-p PREFIX]